Does Batman, the world’s greatest detective, actually need insurance for the Batcave? The answer is complicated.

 When it comes to his own possessions, the Dark Knight takes nothing for granted.
 There are secrets upon secrets to unlocking all of his technology and vehicles.
 He refuses to leave anything to chance and has a backup plan for every backup plan.
 His Batcave, in particular, is the hub of all his operations and houses his arsenal of weapons and tools of deduction.

-That said, it isn’t as if the Batcave is impenetrable.
+I mean, it isn’t as if the Batcave is impenetrable.
 There’s always the risk of a water leak from the Wayne Mansion trickling down and damaging his Batcomputer or even a dislodged rock that could topple the giant dinosaur and crush his array of Batmobiles.
 Plus, what happens if there’s an earthquake?
 The lair has been reinforced, but Mother Nature doesn’t play the rules and you can never plan for her outbursts.

 More worryingly, several people have found the Batcave almost entirely by accident.
 Bruce Wayne’s wards have stumbled upon his little secret way too many times, as well as the Joker who discovered Batsy’s place of residence.
 It makes you wonder how many others know of its existence and have borrowed a thing or two without the Caped Crusader’s knowledge…